apache/mesos/docs/upgrades.md

 <a name="1-0-x-slave"></a>

-Mesos 1.0 deprecates the 'slave' keyword in favor of 'agent' at number of places
+* Mesos 1.0 deprecates the 'slave' keyword in favor of 'agent' in a number of places
   * Deprecated flags with keyword 'slave' in favor of 'agent'.
   * Deprecated sandbox links with 'slave' keyword in the WebUI.
   * Deprecated `slave` subcommand for mesos-cli.

 <a name="1-0-x-workdir"></a>

-Mesos 1.0 removes the default value for the agent `work_dir`.
-This flag is now required, and the agent will exit immediately if it is not provided.
+* Mesos 1.0 removes the default value for the agent's `work_dir` command-line flag.
+This flag is now required; the agent will exit immediately if it is not provided.

 <a name="1-0-x-credentials-file"></a>